zacbrownpayleven/Mobile-API-WEB/README.md

 ##### Validate Response

 HMAC calculation is used to verify that the response actually came from the intended sender.
-In order to ensure the data you are receiving to your `retrun` endpoint, you should always validate the response.
+In order to ensure the data you are receiving to your `return` endpoint, you should always validate the response.
 This also assumes you've initialized the Payleven object to the `$app` variable.

 ```php
     $valid = $app->validateResponse();